Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

     > Data are summarized as mean ± SD.

 + It is OK to use the passive voice or even to use a combination

 + Passive voice: Emphasizes the method or variable:
   + Oral temperatures were measured.

-  + Acive voice: More lively, but sacrifices having the material, method, or variable as the subject of the sentence; It requires creativity to avoid starting every sentence with "We".
++ Active voice: More lively, but sacrifices having the material, method, or variable as the subject of the sentence; It requires creativity to avoid starting every sentence with "We".
   + We measured oral temperatures.

 ### 5.5 Introduction